-- 3.1 The HRA BP was revised (30 years) in November 2019, this revision included the lifting of the HRA borrowing cap, increasing investment in current and new housing stock.
-In November 2020 the Executive approved the HRA Medium Term Financial Strategy (MTFS).
-The latter included an update on lower borrowing costs, (as a result of the governments reversal of the 1% increase in PWLB rates for housing).
-However the MTFS did show lower HRA balances by 2024/25 of £1.294Million. - 3.2 For 2021/22 rent setting there has been no change to the government rent policy issued in 2020, that allows for social housing providers to increase rents by the Consumer Prices Index (CPI) +1% for a five year period.
-Guidance released in November 2020 does allow local authorities to breach this cap in circumstances of exceptional financial hardship.
+- 3.1 In November 2020 the Executive approved the HRA Medium Term Financial Strategy (MTFS).
+The HRA MTFS included an update on lower borrowing costs, (as a result of the government's reversal of the 1% increase in PWLB rates for housing).
+However the MTFS did show lower HRA balances by 2024/25 of £1.294Million, compared to the 30 year HRA Business Plan approved at the December 2019 Executive. - 3.2 For 2021/22 rent setting there has been no change to the government rent policy issued in 2020, which allows social housing providers to increase rents by the Consumer Prices Index (CPI) +1% for a five year period.
+Guidance released in November 2020 allows local authorities to breach this cap in circumstances of exceptional financial hardship.
 However, this would not currently apply to Stevenage Borough Council's HRA. - 3.3 There are still developing policy issues in the HRA regarding the decent homes standard, environmental improvements and building safety regulations.
 Estimates for the potential impact of changes in these areas have been included in the budget plans, but these will need to be refined as the impact becomes clearer. - 3.4 For the second year, the outcome of the Government's consultation on 'Use of Right to Buy (RTB) Receipts' and increased flexibilities has still not been concluded.
-However, local authorities have been allowed to retain their receipts between April and December 2020, without penalties, due to the impact of the COVID pandemic on development schemes.
-The Government has also issued a consultation, in November, asking for authorities' current position on the use of receipts.
+However, local authorities have been allowed to retain their receipts between April 2020 and March 2021 (recently extended from December 2020), without penalties, due to the impact of the COVID pandemic on development schemes.
+The Government has also issued a further consultation, in November, asking for authorities' current position on

+- the use of receipts.
 This may lead to a further extension of the repayment timetable, but this is not known at this time.
 As there has not been any formal conclusion to the last Government consultation process, future policy regarding the RTB system is not known and this continues to impede the use of the receipts. - 3.5 The HRA has been financially impacted by the COVID pandemic.
 Rent arrears have risen sharply and this is exacerbated by no enforcement, in line with national policy.
 There have also been additional costs in some parts of the service, most notably in Independent Living, due to increased COVID safety measures.
-The known impacts have been reflected in the budget proposals, but this is still a developing situation that will continue to be monitored carefully over the coming months.

-3.6 The total number of HRA homes in management at 6 November 2020 is summarised in the table below.
+The known impacts have been reflected in the budget proposals, but this is still a developing situation that will continue to be monitored carefully over the coming months. - 3.6 The total number of HRA homes in management at 6 November 2020 is summarised in the table below.
 The average rents for 2021/22 are based on current housing stock, any right to buys or new schemes subsequent to this date may change the average rent per property type.